Based on the evolving COVID-19 situation, the following precautions apply:

 - Open lab week: the lab at Bitwäscherei will be open the whole week (16:00-22:00) as planned, while keeping safe distance.
 If it gets too crowded, we will assign participants to other locations.

 - Workshops: some will be switched to virtual mode.
 More details will follow.

-- Hackdays (30-31 Oct): in-person but with remote work encouraged.
+- Hackdays: in-person but with remote work facilitated.
 Teams will work as isolated as possible.
 If space is not enough, we will assign participants to other locations.
 Final presentations only by 1 or 2 representatives of the team.

 - Food: unfortunately, neither the kick-off nor the final apéro can take place.
 All food will be packaged and to eat at the table. we will have to limit social interaction a lot.

 - Child care: the caregiver will be on site.

 The Make Zurich hackathon team is very concerned about safety of the hacker/maker community and the different stakeholders like sponsors, challenge providers and visitors.

 In alignment with the policies given by the Federal Office of Public Health, the Department of Health of the Kanton Zurich and the Department of Health and Environment of the City of Zurich the following safety concept has been defined in order to assure a safe Make Zurich hackathon for all participants.

 Make Zurich is located at (TBD) 8005 Zürich.

 Under normal conditions, the location has following capacity:

 - Workshop A Room - up to 30 people

 - Workshop B Room – approx..
 25 people